astridx/meinblog/content/posts/joomla/18joomla-custom-fields-im-frontend-integrieren .en.md

 1. install your component in Joomla version 4 to test it:

-Copy the files in the `administrator` folder into the `administrator` folder of your Joomla 4 installation.
 Copy the files in the `components` folder into the `components` folder of your Joomla 4 installation.
-Copy the files in the `media` folder into the `media` folder of your Joomla 4 installation.

 A new installation is not necessary.
 Continue using the files from the previous part.